ocaml/ocaml/CONTRIBUTING.md

 ties created by infrequent collaboration with other contributors will be useful when submitting your own work.

+Note: we have been asked whether groups of contributors could balance maintenance work at the level of the whole group, rather than individual contributors -- for example a company where some frequent OCaml contributors would do less maintenance and others would do more to compensate.
+Yes, that sounds reasonable, but also harder to balance than encouraging everyone to play nice individually.

 ## Contributor License Agreement

 We distinguish two kind of contributions: